Recreational facilities open

 Melton Reservoir, located to the west of Melbourne near the township of Melton, is a popular area for passive recreation.
 The reservoir provides water for farmers throughout the Werribee Irrigation District.
 This means that levels can change throughout the year.

-The Melton Recreational Reserve picnic area has reopened to the public and facilities include a playground, bbqs and toilets.
+The Melton Recreational Reserve picnic area is opened to the public and facilities include a playground and toilets.

 Land-based fishing is permitted anywhere on the reservoir shoreline accessed via Clarkes Road or Waterford Estate.

 Powered boating south of the railway bridge is under the control of the Melbourne Runabout and Speedboat Club.